-In this study it has been found that among 35 madrasah, (69%) madrasahs have taken vaccine & 11(31%) madrasahs have not taken vaccine.
+The study found that among 35 madrasah, (69%) madrasahs have arranged the vaccination program & 11(31%) madrasahs have not arranged vaccination program.
 Government has given vaccine in 19 (79%) madrasah and Non-Govt. organizations have given vaccine in 5 (21%) madrasahs among 24 vaccinated madrasahs.
 Madrasah leader did not arrange vaccination program for their student due to unavailability of vaccination team (73%) and few cases money problem have been raised among those are not take vaccine.
 It can be said that financial conditions of Alia madrasahs have no effect on vaccine acceptability.
 But, most of the Alia madrasahs leader asked to arrange vaccination program without cost.
-Unfortunately the scenario of dental and eye glass checkup is totally reversed from vaccination program in Alia madrasah.
-It has been found that only 01 (3%) madrasah has taken dental and eye glass checkup for their student which is arranged by Anguman Mufidul Islam. & 34 (97%) madrasahs have not found this checkup.
+It depends on the awareness of vaccination program.

-These findings indicate the need for further advocacy for increased knowledge on the importance of vaccination and affordable public immunization & medical care of dental & eye glass programs should be focused on Alia madrasah.
+These findings indicate the need for further advocacy for increased knowledge on the importance of vaccination and affordable public immunization should focus on Alia madrasah.